Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 Also, keep in mind that skinny jeans, although fashionable, won’t give you much denim fabric to work with.

-In addition, you’ll want to make sure your blue jeans are not too old or worn.
-You don’t want fabric with holes or very thin areas.
+In addition, you will want to make sure your blue jeans are not too old or worn.
+You especially want to stay away from pants that have any frayed areas, holes or very thin areas.
 No tears or rips, either.

-Your jeans don’t have to be 100% Cotton.
-Denim with a bit of spandex or polyester is fine and will actually make your yarn more durable.
+Finally, your jeans don’t have to be 100% Cotton.
+These days, that would be very hard to find.
+So, denim with a bit of spandex or polyester is fine and will actually make your final yarn more durable.

 Preparing the Blue Jeans